MalxX/sinistermusicc/README.md

 # sinistermusicc
-This is a place for me to store code that our music club bot uses, polls + threads archives, etc. It's a lot easier than using Google Docs or Pastebin etc because I can add multiple documents and have them be publicly available.
+This is a place for me to store code and information our music club uses, polls + threads archives, etc. It's a lot easier than using Google Docs or Pastebin etc because I can add multiple documents and have them be publicly available.
 If I relaunch the bot then this will be the repo I do it from.
 ## General Reading Guide
 -> In this repository you'll find various ".md"s, which will be text based thread + poll archives.
 The pinned section on the [sinistermusicc account](https://twitter.com/sinistermusicc) will still remain the main archive, but this one will be more comprehensive and easy to follow (hopefully).